 While greenhouse gas emissions may still be produced in the production of natural dyes (to cultivate the raw ingredients), there are circumstances when plant-based dyes may be generated in a regenerative manner! | Not all nontoxic natural colors are vegan.
 Red dye, for example, is derived from cochineal insects! |

-Growing the raw materials required to generate natural fabric dyes can result in beneficial byproducts such as biofuel. | Most natural colors fade faster than synthetic dyes and are thus more expensive for customers. |
+Growing the raw materials required to generate natural fabric dyes can result in beneficial byproducts such as biofuel. | Most natural colors fade faster than natural fabric dyes and are thus more expensive for customers. |

 Here is about natural fabric dyes and how to produce them.
 I hope to provide you with a wealth of relevant information and intriguing experiences.
 If you have any questions, please contact Dugarco as soon as possible.